Toronto Jewish Records

 The Search Results are grouped in such a way as to make it easier to see multiple births within the same family.
 Original microfilmed documents were handwritten and may be hard to read; please excuse the inevitable transcription errors!

 How to Search: Three letters or more are required in the Newborn’s Surname field.
 The data may simultaneously be searched by the Gender of the Newborn, and by part or all of the Newborn’s First Name or Mother’s Maiden Surname.
+It is also possible to narrow down the results by street name (e.g. Baldwin, Elizabeth, Queen, Terauley).
 A maximum of 24 search results will be returned; the search can be narrowed by utilizing any of the other search fields. ♦

 Toronto Jewish Births (1907 – 1917)